garyd203/graphql-guide/README.md

 ## Requests

 ### Network Protocol
-Requests are implemented as a text body in a HTTP(S) POST to a single URL (it is aldso possible, but unwise, to use HTTP GET with a URL-encoded GraphQL request).
+Requests are implemented as a text body in a HTTP(S) POST to a single URL (it is also possible, but unwise, to use HTTP GET with a URL-encoded GraphQL request).
 Responses always have HTTP status code 200.

 ### Operations
 There are 3 types of request (called "operations").
 Functionally, here's what they mean